 During Leaders Merchant Services’ 20 years in business, the company has been the subject of hundreds of merchant postings on consumer review websites.
 In addition, industry reviewers have weighed in on Leaders’ offerings and business practices.

 What merchants are saying

 Many previous Leaders customers have been very vocal about their dissatisfaction with their merchant account experiences.
 Their complaints fall into five general categories.
-(Quoted reviews can be found here.)
+(View quoted reviews.)

 Sales agent practices.
 Besides maintaining an inside sales team, Leaders Merchant Service uses independent sales agents and telemarketers to sell its services.
 Merchants have related their displeasure with agents’ aggressive sales techniques and lack of disclosure about fees.